 From the operating system

 Most smartphones can also cast audio directly via the default smart home app that's included with the operating system.
-This will vary depending on the manufacturer but these are the Google Pixel steps as an example.
+This will vary depending on the manufacturer and devices, but here's an example of how to cast audio:

 You can cast audio via the Google Home app.
 Google Home can also mirror your phone on compatible devices such as a TV.